ItsKillionaire/TradeUp/README.md

 # Alpaca Trader Bot

+Features

+    Real-time market data: View real-time market data and account information.

+    Strategy management: Create, backtest, and deploy trading strategies.

+    Order execution: Place and manage orders with the Alpaca API.

+    Trade history: View a complete history of your trades.

+    Logs: Monitor the application's activity through a real-time log stream.

 This project consists of a React frontend and a FastAPI backend for an algorithmic trading bot.

 ## Getting Started